R-PAS Chapter: The Rorschach Performance Assessment System (R-PAS) in Multimethod Assessment (2 CEs)

 Differences Between Systems

-The main changes from the CS to R-PAS are described as well as citations and references provided for the supporting research
+described as well as citations and references provided for the supporting

 Contents

-• History of the Rorschach and the Development of R-PAS
+History of the Rorschach and the Development of R-PAS

-• R-PAS Empirical Foundations
+R-PAS Empirical Foundations

-• Norms
+Norms

-• What Kind of Assessment Data Does R-PAS Provide?
+What Kind of Assessment Data Does R-PAS Provide?

-• What Can and Cannot the Rorschach Tell You?
+What Can and Cannot the Rorschach Tell You?

-• Overview of Psychometrics
+Overview of Psychometrics

-• Use of R-PAS in Forensic Settings
+Use of R-PAS in Forensic Settings

-• Human Diversity and R-PAS
+Human Diversity and R-PAS

-• Why Use the Rorschach in a Multimethod Assessment?
+Why Use the Rorschach in a Multimethod Assessment?

-• Conclusions, Limitations, and Future Directions
+Conclusions, Limitations, and Future Directions

 Discounts & CEs

-• Discounts: Students (40% off), university instructors (20% off), and clinical supervisors (10% off) may request a discount code prior to completing registration by contacting us at info@r-pas.org.
+Discounts: Students (40% off), university instructors (20% off), and clinical supervisors (10% off) may request a discount code prior to completing registration by contacting us at info@r-pas.org.
 Students should submit proof of academic enrollment or an unofficial transcript, while instructors and supervisors should submit some documentation attesting to their role.
 Discounts are not available after registration is completed and partial refunds are not available if you do not apply relevant discount codes in advance.
 Thus, if for some reason it appears your discount code is not working, contact us prior to completing the registration.

-• Cancellations: You may cancel and receive a full refund minus a $25 processing fee within the first 24 hours of registration.
+Cancellations: You may cancel and receive a full refund minus a $25 processing fee within the first 24 hours of registration.

-• Continuing Education Credit: Participants are eligible for 2 hours of continuing education credit.
-The program must be completed in its entirety with a 70% or above on the post-quiz.
+Continuing Education Credit: Participants are eligible for 2 hours of continuing education credit.
+The program must be completed in its entirety with a 75% or above on the post-quiz.
 At the conclusion of the training, the user must complete the course evaluation in order to receive CEs.
 CEs will be processed and emailed to the user within five business days of course completion.

-In addition, this program is co-sponsored by Rutgers Graduate School of Applied and Professional Psychology and R-PAS for psychologists licensed in the state of New York.
-Rutgers Graduate School of Applied and Professional Psychology (GSAPP) is recognized by the New York State Education Department's State Board for Psychology as an approved provider of continuing education for licensed
+CE Sponsorship: This program is sponsored by Rutgers Graduate School of Applied and Professional Psychology and R-PAS.
+Rutgers Graduate School of Applied and Professional Psychology (GSAPP) is recognized by the New York State Education Department's State Board for Psychology and is approved by the American Psychological Association (APA) to sponsor continuing education for licensed psychologists #PSY-0123.

 Meet the AUTHORS